The Goonies (Famicom video game)

-is a 1986 platform game based on the film of the same name produced by Konami for the Family Computer.
+is a 1986 platform game developed and published by Konami for the Family Computer, based on the 1985 film of the same name.
 Konami also developed a completely different version for the MSX in Japan.
 First released on cartridge, it was later re-released in Disk System format in 1988.

-Although the game was never sold in retail in North America, Nintendo published an arcade port in North America for the VS. System (a coin-operated platform which runs on the same hardware as the NES) under the title Vs. The Goonies and it was also available as a PlayChoice-10 title in the region.
-A sequel was released titled The Goonies II, which saw a worldwide retail release.
+Although the game was never sold in retail in North America, Nintendo published an arcade port in North America for the VS. System (a coin-operated platform which runs on the same hardware as the NES) under the title VS. The Goonies and it was also available as a PlayChoice-10 title in the region.

+A sequel was released titled The Goonies II, which saw a worldwide retail release in 1987.

 The main theme song for most of the game is a chiptune rendition of Cyndi Lauper's "The Goonies 'R' Good Enough".

 Gameplay

 Player

-In the Famicom version, the player plays as Mikey.
-Although the main character is unnamed, only referred to as "Player" in the instruction manual.
-Mikey has to rescue the seven Goonies.
-In the Famicom version, the player must rescue six Goonie children and a woman.
-They are all unnamed in the instruction manual too.
-The children look to be much younger than the main character, but the woman seems to be the same age as the player.
+In the computer versions, the player plays as Sloth.
+In the Famicom and arcade versions, the main character is unnamed, only referred to as "Player" in the instruction manual.